Surgery for Total Anomalous Pulmonary Venous Return for Children

 What is TAPVR surgery for children?

-Total anomalous pulmonary venous return (TAPVR) is a condition in which the blood
+Total anomalous pulmonary venous return (TAPVR) is a condition where the blood vessels

-vessels from the lungs take an abnormal path back to the heart.
-TAPVR surgery is open
+from the lungs take an abnormal path back to the heart.
+TAPVR surgery is open heart

 The heart has 4 chambers: a right and left atrium and a right and left ventricle.